anirudh-r5/535-Proj1/README.md

 To execute any script, run `python <script name>` in the command line or pass the script path to the python interpreter.

 All scripts wrote and tested in Python 3.12 and should work in any Python version >3.9.

-All scripts done by Anirudh Ramakrishnan (anirudh.r@csu.fullerton.edu) for Project 1 of CPSC 535